 When venture investor Chris Sacca set out to “unf**k the planet” with his fund Lowercarbon Capital (see his Summit appearance here), he hired Dr. Clea Kolster, who had earned a PhD in carbon capture and storage (CCS) and energy systems modeling from Imperial College London.
 Today, as Partner and Head of Science at Lowercarbon, she leads technical research, development, diligence, and scientific strategy efforts.
 Based on the breadth of industries and scientific disciplines represented in Lowercarbon’s portfolio, this cannot be an easy job.

-Dr. Tim De Chant, Senior Climate Reporter at Techcrunch, will moderate the panel.
+Dr. Tim De Chant, Senior Climate Reporter at Techcrunch, moderated the panel.

 Are climate tech VCs all going to be scientists sooner or later?
 Register today for the SOSV Climate Tech Summit to find out.

 Dr. Ken Caldeira joined Breakthrough Energy (BE) as Senior Scientist in January of 2021, but has been helping to bring information and expertise to Bill Gates since 2007.
 In addition to his Breakthrough Energy roles, Ken currently holds the position of Senior Staff Scientist (emeritus) in the Carnegie Institution for Science Department of Global Ecology and Professor (by courtesy) in the Stanford University Department of Earth System Sciences.
 Ken holds Ph.D. and M.S. degrees in Atmospheric Sciences from New York University and a B.A. degree in Philosophy from Rutgers College.